ymdatta/ASE_Spring24_Project/README.md

 [^peters]: [Peters, Fayola, Tim Menzies, and Lucas Layman.](https://www.ezzoterik.com/papers/15lace2.pdf)
     2015 IEEE/ACM 37th IEEE International Conference on Software Engineering.
 Vol. 1.
 IEEE, 2015.

+### Other case studies

+Assume the analysis of the last section generalizes.
+What does that mean for SE:

+- Any piece of software can the studied, to find ways to most improve it, after trying just a few dozen samples.
+  - easier auditing (less to look at)
+  - easier explanation (less to look at)
+  - easier requirements engineering tool (to encourage a fast discussion across the whole space) [^leit]
+  - easier classification for, e.g., predicting Github issue close time;
+  - easier testing; e.g. [^ling] [^stall];
+  - easier optimization of some goal variables; e.g. [^lutosa];
+  - easier  optimization or any task (don't explore the whole space; instead cluster and run your analysis on many small clusters)[^maj18][^riot]
+  - easier privacy: we don't have to look/share all the data.
+Just a tiny sample should suffice [^peters].
+  - as a runtime checker (cluster the data, then report any new inputs that fall outside the range of the clusters of the test data used to test the system)[^liu]
+  - easier project management.
+Such managers have  many tricks for running a project.
+  Any one project uses just a few of those tricks, but which one to apply?
+  This method lets you learn what works in your projects.

 ## Some Theory